-(iii) Before the close of the polls on election day, completes and submits an unsigned ballot statement, in the form described in clause (ii), to a polling place within the county or a ballot dropoff box.

-- (B) If timely submitted, the elections official shall accept any completed unsigned ballot statement.
-Upon receipt of the unsigned ballot statement, the elections official shall compare the voter's signature on the statement in the manner provided by this section. - (i) If the elections official determines that the signatures compare, he or she shall attach the unsigned ballot statement to the identification envelope and deposit the ballot, still in the identification envelope, in a ballot container in his or her office. - (ii) If the elections official determines that the signatures do not compare, the identification envelope shall not be opened and the ballot shall not be counted. - (C) An elections official may use methods other than those described in subparagraph (A) to obtain a voter's signature on an unsigned identification envelope. - (2) Instructions shall accompany the unsigned ballot statement in substantially the following form:
+- (iii) Unless required pursuant to Section 3026, the elections official may use any information in the county's election management system, or otherwise in the election official's possession, for the purpose of notifying the voter of the opportunity to provide a signature. - (iv) If it is impracticable under the circumstances for the elections official to send the notice described in clause (i) on or before the next business day, including in the event of technological failure, the elections official shall send the notice as soon as practicable, but not later than eight days prior to the certification of the election. - (C) If timely submitted, the elections official shall accept any completed unsigned ballot statement.
+Upon receipt of the unsigned ballot statement, the elections official shall compare the voter's signature on the statement in the manner provided by this section. - (i) If the elections official determines that the signatures compare, the elections official shall attach the unsigned ballot statement to the identification envelope and deposit the ballot, still in the identification envelope, in a ballot container in the elections official's office. - (ii) If, under the standards and procedures of subdivision (c), a determination is made that the signatures do not compare, the identification envelope shall not be opened and the elections official shall provide notice to the voter pursuant to subdivisions (c) and (d). - (D) An elections official may use methods other than those described in subparagraph (A) to obtain a voter's signature on an unsigned identification envelope. - (2) Instructions shall accompany the unsigned ballot statement in substantially the following form: